philippbayer/Goodreads_visualization/README.md

 ![png](README_files/README_30_0.png)

-OK now the distributions look almost identical - are these two samples from the same distribution?
+Are these two samples from the same distribution?
 Hard to tell since their size is so different, but let's ask Kolmogorov-Smirnov (null hypothesis: they are from the same distribution)

 ```python